Meritocra/coroot-mcp/README.md

 - MCP spec and tooling: https://modelcontextprotocol.io
 - Toolhive on GitHub: https://github.com/stacklok/toolhive

-## Releasing & publishing images

-This repository includes a tag-based release workflow:

-- Pushing a tag like `v0.2.0` to GitHub triggers `.github/workflows/release.yml`.
-- The workflow runs the test suite, builds the Spring Boot JAR, and builds a container image.
-- The image is pushed to GitHub Container Registry as `ghcr.io/<owner>/coroot-mcp:<tag-without-v>`.

-For example, tag `v0.2.0` produces:

-- `ghcr.io/meritocra/coroot-mcp:0.2.0`

 ## License & attribution

 - This repository (`coroot-mcp`) is licensed under the MIT License (see `LICENSE`).